sowcow/blog/content/posts/werk-ohne-autor.md

 that anything has value
 just because it is sold to them properly.

-## There are some weird dramatic scenes
+## There are some weird and dramatic scenes

 I do not watch stuff while being immersed into it these days so I ignored most of such scenes.

-I am not watching for exaggregated stuff and wow-effect or even to be influenced in any way by the stuff.
+I am not watching movies for exaggregated stuff and wow-effect or even to be influenced in any way by the stuff.

 I wanted to watch a movie about art and it is a great choice for me